jsnmrs/aggro/README.md

 3. View the site:
    - Open http://aggro.docksal.site in your browser
    - The init process creates a local database from aggro-db.sql

+### Debugging with Xdebug

+Xdebug is enabled by default in the Docksal environment for debugging and profiling:

+- **Server name:** `aggro.docksal.site`
+- **Port:** `9003`
+- **IDE key:** `VSCODE`
+- **Coverage:** Enabled for test coverage reports

+Configure VS Code to listen for Xdebug connections on port 9003.
+The debugger will automatically connect when triggered.

+**Performance note:** Xdebug may slow down the application.
+If you experience performance issues during development, you can disable it by commenting out the xdebug configuration in `.docksal/etc/php/php.ini`.

 ### Development commands